Innovative Global Program

 “Biomechanics of Human Movement.”

-These courses aim to maintain and improve students’ physical stamina and health, and increase socializing skills.
+These subjects maintain and improve students’ physical stamina and health, and increase socializing skills.
 These include not only actual sports practice, but also theoretical subjects such as “Biomechanics of Human Movement.”

 • Biomechanics of human movement